benjaminion/upgrading-ethereum-book/src/book.md

 ##### 2. Client X has more than one-third of the stake

-When client X managing more than one-third of the total stake goes down, the beacon chain will be unable to finalise and will enter the [inactivity leak](/part2/incentives/inactivity).
+If client X goes down while managing more than one-third of the total stake, then the beacon chain will be unable to finalise and will enter the [inactivity leak](/part2/incentives/inactivity).

-In this case no validators will receive rewards for attesting.
-Users of non-X clients will not lose stake, but users of client X will suffer much bigger losses than usual due to the quadratically increasing leak.
+In this situation no validators will receive rewards for attesting.
+Users of non-X clients will not lose stake, but users of client X will suffer much bigger losses than usual, due to the quadratically increasing inactivity leak.
 There is strong time pressure to get the issue with client X resolved either by fixing the bug or swapping to a different client.

 ##### 3. Client X has around half of the stake

 The situation becomes potentially much worse when X hosts around half of the validators.
-If X were to have a consensus bug but otherwise keep running, we would have two similarly sized chains.
-Each chain would see half its validators missing and start leaking out the stakes of the missing validators.
-Within three to four weeks each chain would have leaked out enough of the stake of the missing validators that the present validators would control two-thirds and the chains could each finalise separately.
+If X were to have a consensus bug, but otherwise keep running, the beacon chain would split into two similarly sized chains.
+Each chain would see half its validators missing and start leaking out the stakes of those validators.
+Within three to four weeks each chain would have leaked out enough of the stake of the missing validators that the present validators would control two-thirds of the remaining stake, meaning that the chains could each finalise separately.
 It would be extremely difficult &ndash; effectively impossible &ndash; to reunite these chains ever again since they would contain conflicting finalised checkpoints.
 The beacon chain would be permanently partitioned.

 Hopefully, 3-4 weeks is sufficient time for client X to fix its bug or for users of X to migrate to other clients.
-Meanwhile users of X are suffering large inactivity penalties as per scenario 2.
+Meanwhile users of X are suffering large inactivity penalties on the correct chain as per scenario 2.

 ##### 4. Client X approaches or exceeds two-thirds of the stake